20th Century Women in the Arts at the Rehoboth Art League, Co-curated with Ann Baker Horsey, Curator, State of Delaware (2018)

 People and nature share an organic life cycle, both coming into being and vanishing.
 Fading is a photographic and video exhibition of works exploring aging, beauty, and end-of-life transformations by Kendall Messick, Harold Ross, and Jeffrey Steen.

 KENDALL MESSICK (NYC, NY) constructs installations of still photography, film, audio recordings, and video to tell stories.
-He explores memory, intimacy, acceptance, and humanity through his documentation of inspiring human interest stories.
-In this series, a sampling of works from his upcoming Swann Song exhibition, Messick celebrates both beauty and spirit in intimate portraits of Elaine Swann, a former character model, and actress who lived and worked for more than sixty years in New York City.
+He explores memory, intimacy, acceptance, and humanity by documenting inspiring human interest stories.
+In this series, a sampling of works from his upcoming Swann Song exhibition, Messick celebrates both beauty and spirit in intimate portraits of Elaine Swann, a former character model and actress who lived and worked for more than sixty years in New York City.
 Messick’s project explores the representation versus the realities of age, calling into question our view of the effects of time on our bodies and minds.
 This exhibit marks the first time works from this series will be viewed by the general public.
 The accompanying video is a preview 'work-in-progress' of the exhibition's final edition.

 Kendall Messick, Swann Song (Video Introduction), 2015